 Scoring Methodology for Award Stage Evaluation

-The technical scoring criteria used by a public body can be general or amended to be specific to certain criteria.
+The technical scoring criteria used by a organisation can be general or amended to be specific to certain criteria.
 Whichever approach is adopted, the scoring methodology must have been communicated in the procurement documents as part of the tender process and should enable the evaluation panel, following individual bid evaluation, to score responses based on the relative advantages and disadvantages of the bid.

 An example of scoring methodology is provided below and should be used when utilising PCS-Tender: